major/major.io/content/posts/2013/changing-your-ssh-servers-port-from-the-default-is-it-worth-it/index.md

 - virtualization
 - web
 title: 'Changing your ssh server’s port from the default: Is it worth it?'
+description: Moving ssh to a port other than port 22 can make it slightly more difficult to attack your server. 🛡️
 ---

 Changing my ssh port from the default port (22) has been one of my standard processes for quite some time when I build new servers or virtual machines.
 However, I see arguments crop up regularly about it (like [this reddit thread][1] or [this other one][2]).